nebipeker/nebipeker/README.md

 <h3> 👨🏻•💻 About Me </h3>

-- 🔭 I’m currently work as a Jr. Data Scientist
+- 🔭 I currently work as a Jr. Data Scientist

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.